Watertown Pruning Services

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Watertown

-All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and climbing gear).
-Fall protection is required for work >6 feet above ground.
-Equipment must be inspected daily, and aerial lift operations must meet OSHA standards.
-Electrical safety is paramount: maintain a minimum 10 feet distance from power lines, and only qualified line clearance arborists may work near utilities.
-Insurance requirements include 1M minimum general liability (2M aggregate recommended), workers compensation, and professional liability.
-Coordination with utility companies and the Watertown Department of Public Works is required before starting work near infrastructure.
+All pruning operations must comply with ANSI Z133.1 Safety Standards, requiring personal protective equipment (PPE) such as hard hats, eye and face protection, chainsaw chaps, and fall protection for work >6 feet above ground.
+Equipment must be inspected daily, and aerial lift operations must meet OSHA requirements.
+Electrical safety is paramount: maintain a minimum 10 feet distance from power lines (greater for higher voltages), and only qualified line clearance arborists may work near utilities.
+Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for consulting work.
+Coordination with utility companies and municipal authorities is required before starting work.

 Watertown Department of Public Works